drojaazu/megadev/README.md

 ## Getting Started
 Clone the repo and place it in a location such as /opt/megadev.
 In the root of the directory is `makefile_global` (the global makefile) which will be used as a system-wide base for all projects.
 Edit it as necessary to match your build environment.

 To start a new project copy the `new_project` directory from within the Megadev location to you project directory.
-It contains two files: a makefile and `project.h`.
+It contains three files: a makefile,  `project.h` and `ip.s`.
 Modify the makefile as you'd like to specify subdirectories and compilation options.
-Modify `project.h` as you'd like to reflect your project information, being careful to maintain the required text lengths.
-Afterwards, do `make init` in the project directory to create the directories, and move `project.h` to the source directory.
+Modify `project.h` as you'd like to reflect your project information, being careful to maintain the required text lengths. `ip.s` is a minimal IP, your program entry.
+Afterwards, do `make init` in the project directory to create the directories, and move `project.h` and `ip.s` to the source directory.
 You are ready to begin development.

 If you have not already done so, you'll need to familiarize yourself with the official Mega CD documentation which is readily available online.